 Pre-submission consultation with SC CTSI Team Building Grant staff is required.

 Please include one PDF file including the following information:

-- Research Proposal (maximum 2 pages including any literature reference including
+- Research Proposal (maximum 2 pages including any literature references) including:

 - Objectives including a rationale for how the event or activity will promote team building

-- Activity Details including any anticipated agenda, schedule, speakers and venue (if applicable and note if confirmed);
+- Activity Details including any anticipated agenda, schedule, speakers and virtual platform (if applicable and note if confirmed);

 - Target Audience/Collaborators including a brief description of the expected outcome and defined next steps as well as a description of the methods that will be used to assess impact

 - Budget ($3,000 maximum) Use the Required PHS 398 Budget Form, Page 4 or download the budget form HERE.
 Award expenditures must comply with the NIH Grants Policy Statement and the Uniform Guidance OMB A-81.
 Indirect costs are not allowed, including sub-contracts funded by SC CTSI pilot awards.
 Cost sharing and attempts to raise funds from other sources are encouraged.

 - Budget Justification Justify all costs fully.
 Provide detailed information for all requested items.

 - NIH Biosketch of Principal Investigators (4-page max for each individual)